Am I hungry or just bored?

-With all the distractions and noise that effect our day to day lives we’re becoming more disconnected from determining what we need on a basic level.
-Sometimes we don’t get chance to listen to our bodies’ fundamental cues or interpret them correctly i.e. being guided by just our sense of smell and what we can see may lead to eating in excess.
+With constant distractions and noise that effect our day to day lives, it’s safe to say that we have lost touch with what we need on a basic level.
+Sometimes we are too busy to listen to our body’s fundamental cues or we don’t interpret them correctly!
+For example, being guided by our sense of smell and what we can see may lead to eating in excess.

-We all think we know what hunger feels like but do we?
-When we strip back all of the interference going on around us we need to ensure that we’re paying attention to the correct signs.
+This question may sound silly because we all think we know what hunger feels like, but to what extent?
+When we strip back all the interference in our life, we need to ensure we’re paying attention to the signs our body is giving us!

 - Feeling of emptiness in your stomach

-- Irritability, easily agitated (known as hangry – hungry and angry!)
+- Irritability easily agitated (commonly referred to as ‘hangry’ – the combination of hungry and angry!

 - Lack of concentration

-Before your next morsel take a step back and assess the signals that your body is giving you, and ask yourself why you would like to eat it.
-This in itself is a key step in becoming a ‘mindful eater’, tuning into what your body needs, knowing exactly whether you’re hungry or not.
+Before you start picking at everything in sight, take a step back and assess the signals that your body is sending you, ask yourself why you want to eat it.
+This is a key step in becoming what we call a ‘mindful eater’.
+Tune in to what your body needs to determine whether you’re hungry.

-Your stomach can hold up to 4 litres of volume — about 17 cups — but the feeling of satiety is not caused by your stomach being full.
-Instead, feeling full is a result of your brain reacting to chemicals released when you put food or drink in your stomach.
-Your brain takes around 20 minutes to register these chemicals.
-After your meal, the levels continue to rise over 10 to 30 minutes.
+Believe it or not, your stomach is capable of holding up to 4 litres of volume, which is around 17 cups, but the feeling of satiety is not caused by your stomach being full!
+Feeling full is the result of your brain reacting to chemicals released when you fill your stomach with food or drink.
+It takes around 20 minutes for your brain to register these chemicals.
+Once you’ve finished eating, the levels start to rise over the next 10-30 minutes.
 They stay elevated for three to five hours following the meal, keeping you sated.
-As the chemical levels fall, the feeling of hunger returns.
-If you do not feel full directly following a meal, wait.
-As the level of chemicals increases, your hunger will dissipate.
-(Source: SFGATE)
+As the chemical levels fall, the feeling of hunger sets in.
+If you do not feel full directly after eating, then just wait a little while.
+As the level of chemicals increase, your hunger will dissipate.